ochukoerewive/Stop_N_Shop/README.md

 + Nu Html Checker to test HTML.
 + Python code was validated using the ExtendsClass Python Syntax Checker with no syntax errors found.
 #

+# THINGS TO PERFECT LATER
++   The User Pforfile page specifically for all information related to his uploaded orders and also order purchased from his store.
+* Populating the menu bar and adding  some functions in the site as regars to each store owner.

 # DEOLOYMENT